RootGeorge17/RootGeorge17/README.md

 - 👀 I’m interested in Software Development, Web Development, Artificial Intelligence and Dev Ops.
 - 🌱 I'm currently in my second year of University.
-- 💻 You can contact & find more about me on:

 Explore some of my private projects: